02 Apr Winning BIG after Losing BIG! With Brian Scudamore

 Find out more about Brian: Click here

 Mitch Matthews: Let’s talk about how this got started.

 Brian Scudamore: There I was looking for a way to pay for college.
-But my college education took a back seat when I realized I was making more money and having more fun and learning way more about business by building a business versus studying in school.
+But my college education took a back seat when I realized I was making more money and having more fun and learning way more about a business by building a business versus studying in school.
 So, I had a conversation with my dad, who’s a liver transplant surgeon.
 Three years into my degree in college.
 I said, “Dad, I got some awesome news for ya.
-I said, I’m quitting school and…”
+I said I’m quitting school and…”